hkulsgaard/sulcus/README.md

   - `patches_root_dir:`Root directory where the patches are located
   - `dataset_path:`Path where the CSV dataset file is located
-  - `results_path:`Path where the results are going to be saved as a CSV file
+  - `results_path:`Path and file name where the results are going to be saved as a CSV file
   - `model_dir:`Directory where the models are located.
 We provided 5 trained models located in the `models` directory
   - `models_fnames:`File names for each trained model, included the file extension.
 Those must be inside the `model_dir`
+  - `occlusion_maps:`Enables/disables occlusion maps generation (True or False).
+Be aware that this could take at least 1 hour per patch.
+Only recommended for research purposes.

+  > For more information about captum occlusion maps visit the [oficial website of Captum](https://captum.ai/docs/attribution_algorithms#occlusion)

   Here is an example of a YAML configuration file:
   ```
   patches_root_dir : .\demo